 Because of Intel's standard features for ultrabooks, there are a few things you can expect in any model.
 Along with slim cases, ultrabooks are built around options such as touch functionality and WiDi, Intel's wireless home theater technology.
-There are plenty of options to consider, some of which cost extra but may be necessary depending on your needs, and others that you may decide create an unnecessary expense.

-The best ultrabooks feature Intel's Haswell fourth generation processors, which use less power than older models and include onboard graphics processors.
+The best ultrabooks feature Intel's Haswell fourth-generation processors, which use less power than older models and include onboard graphics processors.
 Haswell processors have speeds of 1.8GHz to 3.2GHz.

 If you want a dedicated graphics card for graphics-intensive gaming or video-editing work, look for an ultrabook that features a card with its own memory (GPU or video RAM) that is separate from general system memory (RAM).
 You should also find models that let you upgrade to 8GB of system RAM, making your computer smooth and efficient.
-The “ultra” in ultrabook stands for more than ultrathin and ultralight: to merit the name, ultrabooks must also have an ultralong battery life of at least five hours.

 Help & Support

 Laptop technology is always changing, so look for a manufacturer that makes it easy to find BIOS and driver updates and downloads.
 All of the ultrabooks we looked at have at least a one-year warranty, but the best systems give you up to three years.
 And we know that you don't have time to waste if you should need help from the manufacturer, so we look for companies that respond to questions and concerns quickly and helpfully.

 In just a few years, ultrabooks have become a powerful class of laptops that balance portability and performance.
 These thin laptops are packed with enough CPU power, storage space and memory to make compromising between work and play a nonissue.